KevinBeeson/CMCL_technical_test/README.md

 INFO:root:Which type(s) of measurement would you like to plot? select the relevant index number, if multiples types separate by a comma (e.g. 0,1)
 ```

 You can select which numbers to plot.
 Multiple measurements can be plotted on one measurement.
+If there are only one station available the program automatically plots that station
 Input:

 ```